 While pulled pork or brisket might be the focus of your next bbq or cookout, there’s nothing like Southern BBQ sides to transform your party.
 Read on for 34 great ideas!

 With Memorial Day just around the corner, there’s nothing like bbq to celebrate the summer season.
-Depending on what area of the country you’re from, you might be serving pulled pork, brisket, chicken or burgers and hot dogs.
+Depending on what area of the country you’re from, you might be serving pulled pork, brisket, chicken, ribs or burgers and hot dogs.

 Whatever the main course or type of barbecue sauce, I’ve gathered together 34 of some delicious Southern BBQ sides so you can choose the perfect side dish for your next barbecue.
 There are a few classics but also some with a twist.
 All easy recipes so you can have some great options.

-What type of meat should you serve for a bbq?
+What type of meat should you serve at a cook-out?

-A traditional bbq, in North Carolina, is going to include pulled pork.
+A traditional cook-out, in North Carolina, is going to include bbq which is pulled pork.
 It serves a crowd and you can serve it by itself or on slightly sweet Hawaiian roll.

 Of course if you want to smoke a brisket or cook one in the slow cooker, it’s another great choice for a cook out.